kow3ns/kubernetes-zookeeper/README.md

                         Service.

     --election_port     The port on which the ZooKeeper process will perform leader election.
 The default is 3888.
+This port must be specified in both containerPorts and in the Headless Service.

     --server_port       The port on which the ZooKeeper process will listen for requests from other servers in the ensemble.
 The default is 2888.
+This port must be specified in both containerPorts and in the Client Service.

     --tick_time         The length of a ZooKeeper tick in ms. The default is 2000.